corgipower/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how to build stateful class components.
+    1. extend React.Component
+    2. set up constructor with super
+    3. this.state = {}

 2. Describe the different phases of the component lifecycle.
+    Mounting
+      methods called when component is being created and inserted into DOM Updating
+      methods called when component is rerendered
+    Unmounting
+      method called when component is being removed from DOM

 3. Demonstrate an understanding of class component lifecycle methods.
+    Mounting methods:
+      constructor()
+      render()
+      componentDidMount()

+    Updating methods:
+      shouldComponentUpdate()
+      render()
+      componentDidUpdate()

+    Unmounting method:
+      componentWillUnmount()

 4. Define stateful logic.
+    Code that uses state

 5. Describe how to test a React component with React Testing Library.
+    Arrange
+      set up variables
+    Act
+      do something with data/functions
+    Assert
+      declare what you expect the results to be

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.